jtmenchaca/quickcompare/README.md

 If a continuous variable has a normal distribution, the mean and standard deviation are provided.
 If non-normal, the median and interquartile range are provided.

+Note that integer data is analyzed as if continuous.

 ``` r
 penguins_data |>